Murder of Özgecan Aslan: Trial

 The first hearing of the trial for her murder took place on 12 June.
 The attorney demanded aggravated life imprisonment for the suspects.
 The minibus driver made statements that conflicted with his prior testimony, saying that his father had learned about the murder "at the last minute" and that his friend had tried to rape Özgecan.
 The trial was postponed to 9 September.
 Meanwhile, the Bar of Mersin brought the cases of seven people suspected of being involved in the murder of being accomplices, including the aunt of Altındöken, to the Supreme Court, demanding the trial of these suspects who were previously dismissed of charges.

 On 9 September, the attorney specifically called for the court to refrain from reducing the sentence of the defendants due to the "outrage the case [had] caused in the society".
 The defendants were not brought to the court for the hearing, but joined through a voice and video communication system.
 The minibus driver claimed that he had seen his friend, Gökçe, "tightening his belt and pulling up the zip of his pants" after descending from the vehicle and that he knew that his friend attempted sexual assault, though he did not know whether he succeeded.
 Gökçe denied the accusation.
 During the same hearing, a lawyer for Özgecan's family said that they did not agree with the attorney's conclusion that no rape took place, as Suphi Altındöken had traces of nail scratching on him and claimed that Özgecan's genital area was burned intentionally to prevent the detection of rape.
 All three defendants denied raping or being involved in the rape of Özgecan.

 The trial concluded on 3 December as the three defendants were given aggravated life sentences without possibility of parole.
 The rationale for the minibus driver, Ahmet Suphi Altındöken, was "murder with monstrous instinct and torture, murder with the motive of hiding a crime or evading capture, murder due to the frustration caused by the inability to commit another crime, attempt at sexual assault and deprivation of personal liberty with sexual motives".
 He was given a prison sentence of an additional 27 years due to other charges.
 His friend, Fatih Gökçe, was sentenced to an additional 24 years due to various other charges.

 The perpetrator is believed to be an ultra-nationalist Turk, he had published a lot of pictures where he makes the Grey Wolves salutation.

 Response

-The case became a cause célèbre in Turkey as a marker of the violence against women.
+The case became a cause célèbre in Turkey as a marker of the violence against women and was compared to the 2012 Delhi gang rape and murder case.
 The brutality of the murder especially caused a public outcry, with thousands of protesters taking to the streets across Turkey.

 In Tarsus, a mob tried to lynch the suspects as they were arrested by the police.
 The funeral of Özgecan was attended by around 5000 people and women defied the imam in the funeral by attending the prayer together with the men and carrying the coffin of Özgecan, against the religious tradition.